 Cyberinfrastructure.
 The Ohio Supercomputer Center’s cyberinfrastructure and software development researchers provide the user community with various high performance computing software options.
 This variety enables researchers to select parallel computing languages they most prefer, and just as important, it creates a test bed for exploring these systems.
 By taking a holistic approach to generating efficient supercomputing applications for researchers, the Center’s cyberinfrastructure and software development research capitalizes on all the components within the cycle of innovation — development, experimentation, and analysis - and continuously improves the services provided.

-Research projects featuring a wide range of scientific interests, such as ultra-intense lasers, pesticides and polymers, were featured at the first-ever poster session and flash talk competition at the Ohio Supercomputer Center (OSC) Dec.
-4.
+Research projects featuring a wide range of scientific interests, such as electron microscopy, pesticides and polymers, were featured at the first-ever poster session and flash talk competition at the Ohio Supercomputer Center (OSC) June 4.